home-assistant/home-assistant.io/source/_components/delijn.markdown

 comments: false
 sharing: true
 footer: true
-ha_release: 0.96
+ha_release: 0.97
 ha_category:
   - Transport
   - Sensor
 ha_iot_class: Cloud Polling
 ---

-The `delijn` sensor will give you the departure time of the next bus, tram or subway a specific stop of the De Lijn public transport network in Flanders (Belgium).
+The `delijn` sensor will give you the departure time of the next bus, tram or subway at a specific stop of the De Lijn public transport network in Flanders (Belgium).

 ## {% linkable_title Setup %}